Empowerment Series: Dominican Venezuelan Actress, Isadora Ortega Shares “Another Love Story,” and Abusive Relationships with AW

 I can’t stress how critical it is to understand that survivors of this type of violence, suffer similar trauma as people who go to war because their brain is damaged in the same way.
 It has devastating consequences and police don’t want to get involved, unfortunately.

 When you feel like you are not enough, it affects every aspect of your life.
-Do you believe this strongly ties into being a victim of abuse?
+Do you believe this strongly ties to being a victim of abuse?
 This goes deeper than we realize.
 How we see ourselves, shapes our experiences.
 If I come out of a toxic relationship, my job is to find counsel, and speak to someone to find out the “Why?”
 Knowing yourself helps do things differently in the next relationship.
 I think we should all get some therapy, as human beings.

 Did you learn anything after working on this project?
 Laws are not well structured when it comes to domestic abuse.
 In fact, they are flawed, old, and not sufficiently enforced to protect anyone.
 Even a restraining order does not have a lot of protection.
 Abusers don’t face real consequences.
 They receive a slap on the wrist and use a revolving door, to continue the abuse.
 In one of those instances, they are out, abusers kill their victims.